aptos-foundation/AIPs/aips/aip-66.md

 To learn more about how Chromium handles assertion and registration requests, see [`webauthn_handler.h`](https://github.com/chromium/chromium/blob/95bb60bf7fd3d18f469f050b60663b3dbdfa0402/content/browser/devtools/protocol/webauthn_handler.h#L19)

+### Incompetent or Malicious Wallet

+#### Loss of Passkey Public Key

+- If the wallet loses the public key associated with the passkey, the user will not be able to submit transactions to the blockchain.
+This is because transactions require a public key for signature verification.
+There are two primary strategies for mitigating this risk:
+  1. **(Recommended)** Ensure the passkey is associated with a k-of-n `MultiKey` account.
+Store the mapping between a passkey `credentialId`, `publicKey`, and `address` on chain.
+If the wallet is unavailable, the user can retrieve the public key associated with passkey credential from the blockchain and submit a `MultiKey` transaction, signed by a non-passkey signer.
+  2. The passkey public key associated with a `secp256r1` passkey credential can be recovered from an ECDSA signature ([ECDSA public key recovery](https://wiki.hyperledger.org/display/BESU/SECP256R1+Support#SECP256R1Support-PublicKeyRecoveryfromSignature)).
+This, however, assumes that the passkey provider is available.
+     - Note: Public key recovery is an important consideration for future supported WebAuthn signature schemes as other signature schemes like `ed25519` do not support public key recovery in the same way that ECDSA does.

+#### Overwriting the Passkey

+If the user creates another credential with the same `userHandle` as an existing credential on that authenticator, it will **OVERWRITE** the existing credential.
+Wallets must keep track of existing `userHandle`s to ensure this does not happen.

 ### Compromised Cloud Provider

 If your passkey is a multi-device credential, backed up to iCloud or Google Password Manager, and the associated cloud account is compromised, so is your passkey account.

 Note this only affects multi-device credentials, not hardware-bound credentials like Yubikeys as those are not backed up.

-### Incompetent or Malicious Wallet

-- If the wallet loses the public key associated with the account, the user will be unable to submit transactions to the blockchain as transactions require a public key for signature verification.
-That being said, there are ways to mitigate this via [ECDSA public key recovery](https://wiki.hyperledger.org/display/BESU/SECP256R1+Support#SECP256R1Support-PublicKeyRecoveryfromSignature).
-This is an important consideration for future supported WebAuthn signature schemes as other signature schemes like `ed25519` do not support public key recovery in the same way that ECDSA does.
-- If the user creates another credential with the same `userHandle` as an existing credential on that authenticator, it will **OVERWRITE** the existing credential

 ### Authorization Prompt